cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 receiving the message.
 If the aggregator ID is `0`, then the input share includes the full measurement share and proofs(s) share(s).
 Otherwise, if the aggregator ID is greater than `0`, then the measurement and shares of proof(s) are represented by an XOF seed.
-We shall call the former the "Leader" and the latter the "Helpers".
+Just as in {{star-topo}}, the former is called the Leader and the latter the Helpers.

 In total there are four variants of the input share.
 When joint randomness is not used, the Leader's share is structured as follows: